-2.6 PYNQ Libraries
+1.1.3 PYNQ Libraries

 Typical embedded systems support a fixed combination of peripherals (e.g. SPI, IIC, UART, Video, USB).
 There may also be some GPIO (General Purpose Input/Output pins) available.
-The number of GPIO available in a CPU based embedded system is typically limited, and the GPIO are also controlled by the main CPU.
+The number of GPIO available in a CPU based embedded system is typically limited, and the GPIO are controlled by the main CPU.
 As the main CPU which is managing the rest of the system, GPIO performance is usually limited.

-Zynq platforms usually have many more IO pins available than a typical embedded system.
-Dedicated hardware controllers and additional soft processors can be implemented in the PL and connected to external interfaces.
-This means performance on these interfaces can be much higher than other embedded system.
+Xilinx platforms usually have many more IO pins available than a typical embedded system.
+Dedicated hardware controllers and additional soft (real-time) processors can be built in Programmable Logic.
+This means performance on these interfaces can be much higher than other embedded systems.

-PYNQ runs on Linux which uses the following Zynq PS peripherals by default: SD Card to boot the system and host the Linux file system, Ethernet to connect to Jupyter notebook, UART for Linux terminal access, and USB.
+PYNQ runs on Linux.
+For Zynq|Zynq Ultrascale+, the following PS peripherals are used by default: SD Card to boot the system and host the Linux file system, UART for Linux terminal access, and USB.
+Ethernet can be used to connect to Jupyter notebook or on Zynq Ultrascale+, Ethernet over USB Gadget.